Animals in the City

 This City's Animals Local Law 1999 addresses the most common animals that residents are likely to keep.

-A person may only keep two dogs unless they have received specific approval from this local government to keep more.
+A person may only keep two dogs unless they have received specific approval from the City to keep more.
 Dogs must be registered under the provisions of the Dog Act.
 The local law also addresses various matters regarding kennel establishments.
 A brochure on good dog ownership is available from the City upon request.
+From 1 November 2013 all dogs are required to be microchipped.
+Proof of microchipping must be provided prior to registration.

 Miniature Pigs and Horses

 From time to time, wildlife such as kangaroos find their way on the City’s roads which can potentially be harmful to the animal.
 It can also cause a danger to others, particularly road users that may not see or be aware of the animal on a road.
-In instances where wildlife is seen on roads, it is recommended that contact be made with the Department of Environment and Conservation on 1800 449 453 or 9474 9055 or the WA Police on 131 444, so that the animal can be removed or the traffic hazard identified.
+In instances where wildlife is seen on roads, it is recommended that contact be made with the Department of Parks and Wild Life on 9474 9055 or the WA Police on 131 444, so that the animal can be removed or the traffic hazard identified.